ST10454074/IMAD/README.md

-Due to many errors and difficulties with android studio, the applicvation is unfortunately not running.
+Due to many errors and difficulties with android studio, the application unfortunately does not run.